Regular colored graphs of positive degree: Proof of Proposition

 The faces affected by the $(D-q)$-dipole removal are the ones containing at least one of its vertices.
-They fall in three categories: \begin{itemize} \item Faces with colors $(c,c')$ such that $\{c,c'\} \cap \{i_0,i_1,\dots i_q \} = \emptyset$.
-For each of the ${D-q\choose 2}$ choices of such colors, exactly one face of degree two (made of two parallel edges of the dipole) is deleted by the removal of the dipole:
+They fall into three categories: \begin{itemize} \item Faces with colors $\{c,c'\}$ such that $\{c,c'\} \cap \{c_0,c_1,\dots c_q \} = \emptyset$.
+For each of the $\binom{D-q}{2}$ choices of such pairs, exactly one face of degree two (an internal face of the dipole) is deleted by the removal of the dipole: